gchandn3413/weather_data/README.md

 6. test_position - This function is used to test whether the position(lat & long) is in the specified range or not.

 # Executing test script
-Below is the command for executing the test script:
+Below is the command for executing the test script.
+The script is present in src directory.

 python test_weather_generator.py